gaba-tope/gaba-tope.github.io/_posts/2025-02-15-commenting.md

 ## Conclusion

-Currently I'm thinking of replacting MD5 with other hashing algorithms that is more secure, such as Bcrypt.
-Still working on it.
+~~Currently I'm thinking of replacting MD5 with other hashing algorithms that is more secure, such as Bcrypt.
+Still working on it.~~ Not sure if client-side hashing is useful when using HTTPS.
+Thinking of studying the topic.

 It was exciting making this comment feature.
 Hope you also make your own comment box!